Configure Clients for SASL/OAUTHBEARER Authentication in Confluent Platform

 For details on the client configuration properties used in this example, see Client Configuration Properties for Confluent Platform.

-Here is an example of how to run the kafka-console-consumer command-line tool with SASL/OAUTHBEARER authentication, where the --consumer.config flag points to the client.properties file, where the SASL/OAUTHBEARER properties are configured:
+The following example runs the kafka-console-consumer command-line tool with SASL/OAUTHBEARER authentication.
+The --consumer.config flag points to the client.properties file that contains the SASL/OAUTHBEARER properties:

 kafka-console-consumer \